Christian van Nieuwerburgh: Coaching in education

 Van Nieuwerburgh has explored the purpose of coaching in education, its transformational effects on educational experiences and how it can be applied in schools and in higher education.
 Van Nieuwerburgh has suggested that coaching supports the notion that learning should be personalised and encourage both the student and the teacher to develop throughout the learning experience.
 For students, opportunities for coaching include collaborating with fellow students to improve grades and skills, both academic and social.
 For teachers and administrators, coaching can help with transitions into new roles.
 Coaching is also used to support improvement in teaching skills and enhance performance in education institutions.

 In 2010-2011, van Nieurwerburgh, together with colleagues from the University of Kent and University of East London, carried out a pilot project at the Sittingbourne Community College, where half of the 1,000 students were deemed to experience barriers to learning for various reasons.
 Van Nieuwerburgh et al. aimed to raise attainment by delivering coaching training to students over sixteen years old, supported their "interim reflective practice coaching sessions" and assisted in evaluating the project.

 In June 2017, van Nieuwerburgh and executive coach John Campbell were scheduled to publish their book titled "The Leader's Guide to Coaching in Schools".

 Personal life

 Van Nieuwerburgh is married and has one son.
-He has noted that his hobbies include traveling and motorcycle riding.
-He has also expressed an interest in writing fiction and a goal to travel long distances on his motorcycle.